prividentity/cryptonets-android-sdk/README.md

 **Parameters:**
 - `Bitmap`: It should be valid image witch have human face and image must be  0 degree rotated.
 - `EnrollConfig`
-  - `skipAntispoof`  default value false
+  - `skipAntispoof`  default value true
   -  `mfToken` You will get after first enrollment

 **Returns:**